Building A Budget With Allocations - All Flexibility Levels

 School Counselors design, develop, and implement a data-driven, comprehensive (PK-12) school counseling program to successfully prepare students to become global leaders in the 21st century.
 A comprehensive school counseling program serves the whole student by meeting academic, career, and social/emotional needs.
 PK-12 school counseling programs support students in achieving personal growth, acquiring positive social skills and values, setting informed career goals, and realizing academic potential to become productive, contributing members of a global community.

 - Elementary School Counselors help students gain the knowledge, awareness, and skills to become healthy, safe, competent, and confident learners.
-By providing education, prevention, early identification, and intervention, Elementary School Counselors help all students achieve academic, social, and emotional success.
+By providing education, prevention, early identification, and intervention, elementary School Counselors help all students achieve academic, social, and emotional success.
 Elementary School Counselors also teach students study skills, problem solving skills, emotional regulation, resilience, and help students successfully transition to middle school.

 - Middle School Counselors help students discover college and career interests and support students in selecting appropriate and rigorous courses to earn high school credits in math and world language.
-Middle School Counselors also provide community service opportunities to eighth grade students so students can earn community service hours before high school.
 Middle School Counselors also help students successfully transition from middle school to high school.

-- Grades PK-5: Schools are allocated discretionary funds including Student Based Budgeting (SBB) local funds and can use these funds to budget for School Counselors.
+- Grades PK-5: Schools are allocated discretionary funds including student-based budgeting (SBB) local funds and can use these funds to budget for School Counselors.

 Budgeting Requirements